-$$N{\text{total}} = N{\text{epi}} + N{\text{lepi}} = N{\text{epi}} + \epsilon \cdot N{\text{total}} = \frac{1}{1 - \epsilon} N{\text{epi}}, \tag{4}$$
+$$N{\text{total}} = N{\text{epi}} + N{\text{!epi}} = N{\text{epi}} + \epsilon \cdot N{\text{total}} = \frac{1}{1 - \epsilon} N{\text{epi}},\tag{4}$$

 Analogously to Eq.
-(3), the respective additional noise introduced with N{lepi} is
+(3), the respective additional noise introduced with $N{\rm lepi}$ is

+105

-$$\sigma{\text{lepi}} = \sqrt{N{\text{lepi}}} = \sqrt{\frac{\epsilon}{1 - \epsilon} \cdot N{\text{epi}}} \tag{5}$$
+$$\sigma{\rm lepi} = \sqrt{N{\rm lepi}} = \sqrt{\frac{\epsilon}{1 - \epsilon} \cdot N{\rm epi}}$$

+(5)

-According to our measurements, counts caused by radioisotope contamination of the detector walls are in the order of 0.5 counts h-1 per m2 of the proportional counter (cf. Dębicki et al. (2011) for comparable tubes).
-This amounts to approx. 0.5 counts h-1 for a standard CRS1000.
-Like other counts of unintended ionizing radiation (detector gas, protons and muons, etc.) these can be effectively filtered out by appropriate detector threshold settings in the electronics (Quaesta Instruments, pers. communication), and are thus ignored here.
+According to our measurements, counts caused by radioisotope contamination of the detector walls are in the order of 0.5 counts $h^{-1}$ per $m^2$ of the proportional counter (cf. Dębicki et al. (2011) for comparable tubes).
+This amounts to approx. 0.5 counts $h^{-1}$ for a standard CRS1000.
+Like other counts of unintended ionizing radiation (detector gas, protons and muons, etc.) these can be effectively filtered out by appropriate detector threshold settings (Quaesta Instruments, pers. communication), and are thus

+110 ignored here.
 We also consider temperature effects (reported for neutron monitors, e.g. by Krüger et al., 2008) as negligible, as we are dealing with a pairwise concomitant operation (see Fig. 3), in which such effects would be cancelled out.
 Noise from electronic components (e.g. from external fields) is in the order of < 10 counts h-1 for typical detectors, and can be effectively eliminated with appropriate threshold settings (Quaesta Instruments, pers. communication).
 Thus, it is also ignored here.

-1.4 Specific challenges with directional neutron sensing in CRNS
+1.4 Specific challenges with directional neutron measurements in CRNS

-- Generally, CRNS-measurements are affected by the uncertainties described in section 1.3.
+- 115 Generally, CRNS-measurements are affected by the uncertainties described in section 1.3.
 For directional CRNS-measurements, additional challenges arise: - Incoming cosmogenic fast neutrons are converted to epithermal neutrons by hydrogen pools within the footprint.
 In this context, we denote the location of this conversion as 'origin' as it constitutes the place for which we infer the information when measuring the neutron.
 However, most of these epithermal neutrons do not reach the sensor directly.
 Instead, neutrons arriving at the sensor have usually experienced multiple elastic collisions, resulting in an irregular trajectory.
-This phenomenon is especially pronounced for origins far from the sensor.
-Consequently, the incidence angle of a neutron reaching the detector is less correlated with its angle of origin the farther the distance between origin and detector.
-Thus, a directional shielding can only imperfectly filter epithermal neutrons for their direction of origin. - A directional shielding blocks neutrons reaching the detector from certain angles.
+Consequently, the incidence angle of a neutron reaching the detector is only loosely correlated with its angle of origin.
+Thus, a directional shielding can only imperfectly filter epithermal neutrons for this direction of origin. - A directional shielding blocks neutrons reaching the detector from certain angles.
 This blockage can be achieved by a sufficiently thick blocking material, e.g. layers of High-density polyethylene (HDPE).
 For practical reasons, however, compromises between blocking properties and size/weight constraints have to be made.
 Thus, the directional blocking will be imperfect, allowing a certain fraction of neutrons to reach the detector also from the shielded side. - Blocking neutrons arriving at the detector from certain angles effectively reduces the overall count rate.
-Consequently, longer integration times are required for obtaining the same number of counts by a given sensor in a given environment. - Directional neutron sensing aims to determine the neutron flux rate R_1 that is characteristic of the area A_1 in the field of view (see Fig. 3).
-The flux rate R_2 of the complementary area A_2 may also be of interest in itself, or effectively only be a factor influencing the measurement.
-The signal contrast between the two, i.e. the relative difference in the two flux rates (ΔR , see Eq.
-(19)) is eventually determined by the different hydrogen inventories in the two areas. - Summarizing the general uncertainties (section 1.3) and the limitations specific to directional measurements, we may conceptualize the determination of these pools via directional neutron measurement of R_1 (and R_2) as a trade-off problem with the parameters count rate (R_1) , the signal contrast and the aggregation time (Δt) : To obtain measurements for R_1 at a given
+Consequently, longer integration times are required for obtaining the same number of counts in a given environment.

 Figure 2.
 "Tradeoff-triangle" in directional CRNS-measurements as ternary plot: for a given combination of two of these parameters, the third parameter must be adjusted accordingly to obtain the requested accuracy.
-The inner triangle (grey) illustrates the parameter space for an increase in required accuracy.
+The inner triangle illustrates the parameter space for an increase in required accuracy.
 The straight outline here is only chosen for the sake of simplicity and could be curved instead.